EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 We will give you some general guidelines on which one to choose, and the pros and cons of each.

+### A note on how to deal with Out-Of-Vocabulary (OOV) Words

+Out-of-vocabulary (OOV) words are basically any terms that aren't in the model's predefined vocabulary.
+They're usually words the model hasn't seen in the training data, which can make it tricky to understand or process new inputs.

+There are two main ways to manage OOV words:

+- In a **closed vocabulary** approach, all words in the training and test sets are predefined.
+Any word outside the known vocabulary is either discarded or raises an error, depending on the language model settings.
+- In the **open vocabulary** approach, the model uses a special symbol, <UNK> (unknown token), to handle OOV words.
+Both the training set and the test set map any unknown word to <UNK> so the model can process new or rare words without errors.

+In this project, we're just going to ignore any words that aren't in the dictionary (OOV).

 # Picking a Model

 At this point we have different ways to deal with the text vectorization and many different models we can pick.
-So we have a lot of possible combinations.
-I guess we can just show some of them:
+So we have a lot of possible combinations - for this project, we will give you some possible models so you can see how you can combine different text vectorization techniques and different models.

 - Linear Regression + BoW: [`linear_regression.ipynb`](MODELS/Linear_Regression/Linear_Regression.ipynb)
 - Support Vector Regression + TF-IDF : [`SVR.ipynb`](MODELS/SVR/SVR.ipynb)